getsentry/raven-node/README.md

 ```

 ## Environment variables
-### NODE_ENV
-`NODE_ENV` must be set to `production` for Sentry to actually work.
-Without being in production, a warning is issued and logging disabled.

 ### SENTRY_DSN
 Optionally declare the DSN to use for the client through the environment.
 Initializing the client in your app won't require setting the DSN.